Support > Materials

 Liqcreate Flexible-X

-Liqcreate Flexible-X is an opaque black photopolymer with great processability and print speed on MSLA, DLP and laser based 3D-printers.
-3D-printed parts from this material have exceptional flexibility and great rebound properties.
+Liqcreate Flexible-X is an opaque black photopolymer resin with great processability and print speed on MSLA, DLP and laser based 3D-printers.
+3D-printed parts from this material have exceptional flexibility and decent rebound properties.
 Liqcreate Flexible-X is easy to use on all open source DLP, LCD and SLA 3D-printers in the range of 385 – 420nm.
 Its low hardness of 55 Shore A and elongation up to 160% makes it perfect for the production of a diversity of industrial applications.

 Key benefits